stephenlaichaowen/text-to-speech-sapper-app/README.md

+# Text to Speech Sapper Application

-# How to setup this project
+## How to setup this project

 Create a directory, for example `sapper-app`, then open with VSCode